 - You will be expected to be at the clinic frequently, and to maintain regular communication with the office staff, your supervisor, and your clients.

 We make every effort to accommodate your class and work schedules.

 - Except for extraordinary circumstances, students who withdraw from the Family Law Assistance Project (FLAP) after Friday of the first week of the first term will earn an "F" for the class for that term.
 Withdrawal in the second term will result in an "F" for both terms.

 - The most frequently asked question about the Family Law Assistance Project (FLAP) is "How much work will this involve?"
-Including class time (two to three hours per week) and meetings with your supervisor, you can expect to invest between 10 and 20 hours per week on clinic-related work.
-You will be required to document a minimum of 4 hours of client-related work for every credit (e.g. 12 hours per week for 3 credits, 16 hours per week for 4 credits, 20 hours per week for 5 credits).
+Including class time (two hours per week) and meetings with your supervisor, you can expect to invest between 18 to 22 hours per week on clinic-related work.
+You will be required to document a minimum of 4 hours of client-related work for every credit (e.g. 16 hours per week for 3-4 credits and 20 hours per week for 5 credits).

 - Cumulative GPA of 2.00 or better,

 - At least 40 credit hours earned,

 - At least one term left before graduation, and

 - Completed the following courses: Professional Responsibility, Civil Procedure I and II, Evidence and Research and Writing.